m0rfiin-m/Octarine-Docs/Writing Examples.md

 ## Reflection

 Based on my Grit results I scored a 3.75 which is moderate to high levels of perseverance.
 After reviewing the Grit results I learned that I have the ability to maintain commitment despite setbacks.
 As for the Ambition scale I scored a 3.0 which is right int he middle.
 I am not too ambitious but just enough to complete a goal.
-In the reading "Bouncing Forward"
+Although I do not see my self as ambitious or gritty there was areas where I scored high